samhuk/ts-npm-ui-package-template/contributing/development.md

 Run `npm run check` to check local validity of code.

-Run `npm run build-ts-dist` to build the Typescript code to produce the Javascript code that is published to npm.
+Run `npm run build-dist` to build the Typescript and SCSS, producing the code that would be published to NPM.

-Run `npm publish` to publish to npm.
+Run `npm publish` to publish to NPM.